The story of the Aaron Price Fellows Program is the story of how something great grew out of something tragic.

 While the core mission and goals remain the same, the program continues to evolve in response to lessons learned.
 Beginning with the Class of 2001, the number of participating schools was changed from 16 to 4 to increase the sense of community among Fellows on their school campuses.
-A fifth and sixth school added in 2016 and 2019 respectively.
+A fifth and sixth school were added in 2016 and 2019 respectively.
 In addition, the program curriculum is evaluated and updated regularly to ensure Fellows visit the most important community institutions and learn about relevant issues and careers.

 Family oversight of the program has transitioned from Sol Price to his son and daughter-in-law, Robert and Allison Price.
 Their adult children, Rebecca Price Brewer, Sarah Price-Keating and David Price, also participate in Fellow selection and program planning.